rkotkas/subscription-pipeline/README.md

 CademyCode Subscription Pipeline automates the processing of educational data.
 It reads from a SQLite database, cleans and merges the data, updates version information, and logs all steps.
 The pipeline is designed to handle data related to students, their jobs, and courses they've taken.

-- Used Jupyter notebook in the /dev folder for the initial exploration
+- Used Jupyter notebook in the `\dev` folder for the initial exploration
 - SQLAlchemy to establish a database connection
 - Initial run on database `cademycode.db` for the development.
 To test it on the updated database, change database name in the pipeline.py to `cademycode_updated.db`